 MATLAB Marina is a Virtual Learning Environment (VLE) dedicated to the improvement of student learning of programming concepts using MATLAB, a technical computing language.
-It consists of several learning modules organized under the following areas: Fundamental Programming Concepts, Advanced Programming Concepts and Applications.
+It consists of several learning modules organized under the following areas: Fundamental Programming Concepts, Advanced Programming Concepts, Applications and Numerical Methods.
 Each learning module is designed to encompass the following through relevant content items:

 - Reviewing fundamental algorithmic concepts and MATLAB syntax through primers, list of terms, list of MATLAB commands/functions and sample programs,